Octave Records’ latest release, Ragtime World

 FD: How do you come up with lyrics?

 CK: There are definitely some pandemic kinds of feelings on this record.
-[For example,] “Daisies” is about wanting to protect your partner and dealing with those anxieties.
+“Daisies” is about wanting to protect your partner and dealing with those anxieties.
 Another song is about feeling like you're feeling guilty over a past life.

 FD: Who are your influences and what bands do you like?